apdlbalb/restriction-digest-simulator/README.md

 # restriction-digest-simulator
 This program takes a fasta file with a single sequence and a list of restriction enzymes with their recognition sites and returns cut DNA accordingly.
 ## Dependencies
-- Developed with Python 3
+- Written with Python 3
 ## Usage
 Assuming all are in the same directory, please run in command line as follows:
 ```